-When and where will Wordplay take place?
+When will Wordplay take place?

 Will the festival authors sign books?

 Yes!
 Festival authors will sign books after their appearances.
 Representatives from Magers & Quinn and Red Balloon (at the youth stage) will be available to sell author books in the signing line after each event.
 You are welcome to bring books you already own as well.

 Will there be an exhibitor fair at the festival?
 How do I sign up?

 Yes!
 We expect a vibrant group of community partners, independent authors, craft artists, and other one-of-a-kind vendors.

 Wordplay offers exhibitor partners the opportunity to reach thousands of book lovers ready to buy their products or learn about their services.
 Marketplace partners stretch beyond just booksellers and authors to also include local nonprofits, organizations, and artisans.
 There is still time to be part of Wordplay.
 If you’d like to take part, please apply here!